paoldilo/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Process/transform the data (if necessary) into a format suitable for your analysis
 The date column is transformed from Factor to Date to ease later processing.
-The result is a 17568 ibservation dataframe with 3 columns.
+The result is a 17568 observations dataframe with 3 columns.

 ```r
 fulldata$date <- as.Date(fulldata$date,format="%Y-%m-%d")